Understanding Wedding Venue Size Categories: A Guide for UK Brides & Grooms - Cheese Wedding Cake Shop

 Guest Flow Management Tips

-Managing guest flow effectively in medium-sized venues requires strategic station placement and careful attention to traffic patterns.
+Managing guest flow effectively in medium-sized venues requires strategic placement of stations and careful attention to traffic patterns.
 Position your buffet stations close to the kitchen to streamline guest arrival while maintaining clear pathways between key areas.

 You'll want to implement double-sided buffet setups to prevent long queues and keep guests comfortable.
 Ensuring dark linen placement on buffet tables helps conceal inevitable food spills throughout the event.
-Maintaining a server-to-guest ratio of 1:30 for buffet service ensures efficient food distribution.
+Maintaining a server-to-guest ratio of 1:30 for buffet service ensures efficient food distribution and service.

 Place cocktail tables with stools strategically throughout the space to create a natural flow and give guests flexibility in their dining experience.
-For smoother service, consider offering plated salads directly at tables, which helps reduce the initial buffet rush.
+For a smoother service experience, consider offering plated salads directly at tables, which helps reduce the initial rush at the buffet.

 Thoughtful seating arrangements near food stations, combined with table-side wine service, encourage guests to remain seated and comfortable throughout the event.